joeyudongs/onlineShop/README.md

 # PhoneShop
-An online phone shop web service implemented with SpringMVC and Hibernate
+An online shopping web service implemented with SpringMVC and Hibernate